 Integrity means the inherent knowledge of right and wrong and the adherence to generally accepted moral principles.
 The Authority is committed to the concept of integrity in all its dealings.
-It follows therefore that Board members and employees conduct themselves and are seen to conduct all activities to the highest possible standard.
+It follows therefore that Board members and staff conduct themselves and are seen to conduct all activities to the highest possible standard.
+All Board members and staff are expected to act honestly and responsibly in relation to the conduct of the affairs of the Authority.